ahang0712/vistahop/README.md

 This directory contains the evaluation runner and helper scripts used for the VistaHop benchmark.

-> A subset of the benchmark has been uploaded.

 ## Contents

 - `evaluation/run_vistahop_eval.py`: main evaluation entry point.